Assault & Battery Personal Injury Claims Attorney

 - Do We File Your Legal Documents?

+We will file the paperwork and track down the people responsible.
+Also, we negotiate with the courts and insurance companies.
 Remember, it's not just an issue around you– we need to make sure that this aggressive person does not do the same to others.
 Ehline Law Firm specializes in giving personal attention to our clients.
 So call us and learn more at (213) 596-9642.